quicwg/base-drafts/draft-ietf-quic-recovery.md

 should not consider itself application limited if it would have fully utilized the congestion window without pacing delay.

-Sending more than intial window into the network at once may cause losses.
+Bursting more than an intial window's worth of data into the network might cause short-term congestion and losses.
 Implemementations SHOULD use pacing, ACK-clocking, a reduction in CWND and/or timers to minimize bursts.